lyramakesmusic/text-completion-webui/README.md

 **Generating Completions:**
 - Press `Ctrl+Enter` (or `Cmd+Enter`) to generate a completion from your current text
 - The model will stream text directly into the editor
 - Edit freely - the generated text is just text.
-It can be whatever you like - a poem, synthetic data jsonl, a conversation, a list.
+It can be whatever you like - a poem, synthetic data jsonl, a conversation, a list, anything.

 **Rerolling:**
 - Click the reroll button (circular arrow) to undo the last generation and try again